SALKANTAY FAQs “FREQUENTLY ASKED QUESTIONS”

 - Do we carry all this equipment, or can we hire someone to take it?

-For the classical Salkantay trek and the non-classical ones, our company provides horses to carry all equipment, we also provide horses to carry 15 pounds per person of your luggage including sleeping bags.
+For the classical program and the non-classical ones, our company provides horses to carry all equipment, we also provide horses to carry 15 pounds per person of your luggage including sleeping bags.

 - When and how do we get back Cusco?

-We provide transport, for the classic Salkantay trek we provide train tickets, and transfer you to the city form train station to Cusco.
+We provide all transport service, train tickets, and transfers to start the trek and form the train station to the city.

 - How is the food like, how about vegetarian or food option?